dhodkiewicz/WhoAmI/README.md

 --
 Whatever you want.
 Make a new branch- start making changes on that branch or implementing things.
 If something isn't making sense that's okay- just reach out on discord I'll answer more than likely within 24 hours.

 I use GitHub for desktop, I essentially made a repository, then put or created my project within the repository.
 It watches the repository for any changes that are saved and instantly highlights the changes.
-You will essentially be working on your own branch of the repository but it still will be the same repository- just a branch off of it.
-So when you make changes you will be submitting your branch changes and then we will merge them.
+You will essentially be working on your own branch of the repository.
+Make a change?
+Cool, save that change, you push it to your branch of the repo, then pull req/merge the repo with the main branch.
 If it doesn't make sense watch this. https://www.youtube.com/watch?v=RPagOAUx2SQ&t=419s
 --

 Step 1
 --
-Create branch- ideas for name convention can just be your names
+Create branch- ideas for name convention can just be your names with whatever feature-area you plan on working on for said branch. example Dalton_wip_GameLayout etc. wip = Work in progress.

 Step 2
 --